ChiefMonk/CMPG-323-Overview-37016776/README.md

 * Project 4 : [CMPG-323-Project-4-37016776](https://github.com/ChiefMonk/CMPG-323-Project-4-37016776) due on 4 November 2022.
 * Project 5 : [CMPG-323-Project-5-37016776](https://github.com/ChiefMonk/CMPG-323-Project-5-37016776) due on 5 November 2022.

+## Storing API and other Credentials
+Since all project releases will possibly be deployed to Microsofts's cloud porta, [Azure](https://azure.microsoft.com/en-us/), it will be appropriate and sufficient that all credentials and related secrets be stored in [Azure’s Key Vault](https://azure.microsoft.com/en-us/services/key-vault/).

 ## .gitignore File
 In general, Git sees every file in your working copy as one of three things:
 * tracked - a file which has been previously staged or committed;